RaphaelRibes/GeCKO-MTruncatula/READS_MAPPING/README.md

 - your demultiplexed and trimmed fastq.gz files
 - a reference file in fasta format to map your reads to
 - the cluster_config_ReadsMapping.yml (in case you work on a cluster) and config_ReadsMapping.yml files in a CONFIG folder
 - a bed file listing genomic regions of interest
-- (only for Morgane ;), temporary): the region.chain file that I sent you, placed in the folder where you run the workflow (in the future this file will be created automatically from the bed file)

 &nbsp;

-For example, if you need to launch the workflow on our ... dataset on a Slurm job-scheduler, run the following command from the EXAMPLE/... directory:
+For example, if you need to launch the workflow on our example PAIRED_END DEMULT_TRIM dataset on a Slurm job-scheduler, run the following command from the EXAMPLE/... directory:
 ```./runSnakemakeWorkflow.sh --workflow ReadsMapping --workflow-path /home/jogirodolle/save/CAPTURE_PIPELINES_SNAKEMAKE --config-file CONFIG/config_ReadsMapping.yml --cluster-config CONFIG/cluster_config_Slurm_ReadsMapping.yml --jobs 20 --job-scheduler SLURM```